grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 2. **Check if shuffle-sharding shard size is correct**<br />

 - When shuffle-sharding is enabled, we target up to 100K series / tenant / ingester assuming tenants on average use 50% of their max series limit.
-- Run the following **instant query** to find tenants that may cause higher pressure on some ingesters:
+- Run the following **instant query** to find tenants that might cause higher pressure on some ingesters:

   ```
   (